coding-for-reproducible-research/intro-unix-shell/setup.md

 Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.

+** For advanced users **
-For advanced users, as an alternative, to Git for Windows you may wish to [Install the Windows Subsystem for Linux][wsl] which gives access to a Bash shell command-line tool in Windows 10.
+As an alternative to Git for Windows you may wish to [Install the Windows Subsystem for Linux][wsl] which gives access to a Bash shell command-line tool in Windows 10.
 Please note that commands in the Windows Subsystem for Linux (WSL) may differ slightly from those shown in the lesson or presented in the workshop.